History Labs in Your Classroom!

 Classroom History Lab Programs

-An early 19th century one-room school lesson to include role-play and a historic lesson.
-Supplies: grades 3-8 students will need scissors and one piece each of 8 1/2 x 11 white paper.
-Grades 1 & 2 need only the white paper. - Art and Geometry in American Quilts
+Children role-play and experience a historic lesson to find out what it might have been like to attend a “district” or “common” school in the early 19th century.
+Supplies: grades 3-8; each student will need scissors and one piece of white 8 ½ x 11” paper; grades 1 & 2 need only the white paper. - Art and Geometry in American Quilts P

 Grades K-8

-Quilting goes back to ancient times, but the beauty of repetitive "patchwork" blocks, which is associated with traditional American quilts, is the invention of frugal and creative American women of the 19th century.
-After a brief introduction with lots of visuals, the students play with both cloth and paper half-square-triangle units to explore the symmetrical design possibilities associated with this popular quilt design element.
+Quilting goes back to ancient times, but the beauty of repetitive “patchwork” blocks, which is associated with traditional American quilts, is the invention of frugal and creative American women of the 19th century.
+After a brief introduction with lots of visuals, students play with both cloth and paper half-square-triangle units to explore symmetrical design possibilities.
 They slide, flip, and rotate their block designs, working both individually and in groups.
 This program is appropriate for a wide range of students, since the designs can be as simple or complicated as the students choose to make them.
-If time allows, they may each design a paper quilt block that can be glued and displayed. - Civil War
+If time allows, they might each design a paper quilt block that can be glued and displayed. - A Chance Encounter P

 Grades 3-12

-Students will have the opportunity to try on reproduction clothing from the 18th century. - Dame School
+Children try on reproduction clothing from the 18th century.
+This includes breeches, waistcoats, shirts, gowns, petticoats, “shifts”, “shortgowns”, caps, pockets, and hats. - Dame School

 A museum teacher sets up chore stations in the classroom for students to cycle through.
-Chores might include drawing with a quill pen, simple stitchery, churning butter and stringing squash or apples for drying.
-Including the museum teacher, 4 adults are needed to supervise activities. - Alphabet Soup, "THAT Man", and Emergency Beer: The
+Chores might include processing wool, simple stitchery, churning butter, using a yoke to carry buckets, or stringing squash or apples for drying.
+Not including the museum teacher, up to 4 adults are needed to supervise activities. - Eastern European Immigration P

 Grades 2–12